 We are dependent on our Manager for our day-to-day management and operations.
-Various potential and actual conflicts of interest may arise from the activities of Freedom Mortgage and its affiliates by virtue of the fact that our Manager is controlled by Freedom Mortgage.
-Our executive officers and the officers and employees of our Manager are also officers or employees of Freedom Mortgage and, with the exception of those officers that are dedicated to us, we compete with Freedom Mortgage for access to those individuals.
+Various potential and actual conflicts of interest may arise from the activities of Freedom Mortgage and its affiliates by virtue of the fact that our Manager is controlled by Mr. Middleman.
+Our executive officers and the officers of our Manager are also officers or employees of Freedom Mortgage and, with the exception of those officers that are dedicated to us, we compete with Freedom Mortgage for access to those individuals.
 The ability of our Manager's officers and personnel, with the exception of those officers that are dedicated to us, to engage in other business activities, including the management of Freedom Mortgage, may reduce the time our Manager and certain of its officers and personnel spend managing us.

-Our management agreement with our Manager, our strategic alliance agreements between us and Freedom Mortgage and the Excess MSR acquisition and recapture agreements, have been negotiated between related parties and their respective terms, may not be as favorable to us as if they were negotiated on an arm's-length basis with unaffiliated third parties.
+Our management agreement with our Manager and our other agreements with Freedom Mortgage that were executed in connection with our initial public offering were negotiated between related parties and their respective terms, may not be as favorable to us as if they were negotiated on an arm's-length basis with unaffiliated third parties.
 Furthermore, we may choose not to enforce, or to enforce less vigorously, our rights under such agreements because of our desire to maintain our ongoing relationships with Freedom Mortgage and our Manager.
 In the future, Freedom Mortgage may sponsor other vehicles that invest in Excess MSR or prime loans or other investments, and there may be situations where we compete with affiliates of Freedom Mortgage for opportunities to acquire Excess MSR or prime mortgage loans or other assets.
 Freedom Mortgage is a separate and distinct company with its own business interests and will be under no obligation to maintain its current business strategy.
 To the extent we seek to leverage Freedom Mortgage's relationships with third parties to generate future investment opportunities, Freedom Mortgage will be under no obligation to co-invest with us in the future or assist us in generating such opportunities.
-Freedom Mortgage will be under no obligation to co-invest with us in the future or assets other than Excess MSRs and Freedom Mortgage may offer those assets to third parties without offering such assets to us.
+Freedom Mortgage will be under no obligation, under the terms of the strategic alliance agreement or otherwise, to offer prime loans or other assets other than Excess MSRs and Freedom Mortgage may offer those assets to third parties without offering such assets to us.